Higgigamer19/pve-ww/README.md

 Current feature-set:
 - Warewulf overlays for individual node configuration
 - Stated Proxmox config using nfs (over RDMA)
+- Automation Scripts
-- Automation for building docker image, importing to warewulf, and re-building in warewulf
+	- `./push-container`: Automation for building docker image, importing to warewulf, and re-building in warewulf
+	- `./new-nodes`: Automation for creating new nodes and rsync base fs to new fs
+	- `./update-overlays`: Automation for (re)building overlays and uploading them to nodes' fs

 Future feature-set:
 - Initial node state automation